wn-doolittle/caliper-spec/caliper-impl-guide.md

 Also explain how 2 vendors can work out keys and endpoints independent of LTI.

+## Release Schedule stuff

+- Core spec once a year
+ - new base context is updated

+- Profiles can be extended during year
+ - profile is described in core
+ - and might be extensions
+ - manifested in JSON as a different @context string by adding `-extension`

 ## Use Cases

 TODO: Find some demonstrative use cases and explain how they'd be solved by talking through what questions they want answered, then what Metric Profiles and Events are needed to answer them.

+Make sure to get a use case that decides why and how to add custom extensions.

 ## Best Practices